TheProfs/log-plotter/README.md

 > This movement required more than 60 seconds which was more than our `ping-timeouts`, hence the disconnections.

-> The cyan circle was zeroed-in as the culprit of the mass disconnections, as it was repeatedly & reliable seen happening immediately before them.
+> The cyan point (representing a console.log of a server cycling message) was zeroed-in as the culprit of the mass disconnections, as it was repeatedly & reliably seen happening immediately before them.

 ## Install